Secondary Lepton Production, Propagation, and Interactions with NuLeptonSim: Emergent particles

 To track these newly created particles in \texttt{NuLeptonSim}, a ``stacking'' method was implemented into the particle propagation, whereby for any process that generates multiple particles, the interaction location, particle types, and energies are all temporarily stored in a stack.
 For those particles where propagation is still relevant, i.e., neutrinos (all flavors), $\tau$-leptons, and muons, they are each propagated individually and sequentially after the parent particle has completed its propagation, either through decay, Earth emergence, or dropping below a user-defined threshold energy.
 In principle, this presents the possibility of multiple emergent particles from a single parent neutrino, which is included in the calculation of the Earth emergence probability.
 In Figure \ref{fig:muon_emergence_probability_taus}, we show the Earth emergence probability of muons given mono-energetic fluxes of primary tau neutrinos as well as their energy distributions as a function of Earth emergence angle, as simulated with \texttt{NuLeptonSim}.\\

-The top panel of Figure \ref{fig:muon_emergence_probability_taus} shows that, for energies below 100~PeV, the muon emergence probability from a primary tau neutrino is roughly a factor of 50 higher than the corresponding $\tau$-lepton emergence probability, despite the reduced probability from the decay branch of the parent $\tau$-lepton (see top panel of Figure \ref{fig:tau_comp_stoch}).
-This behavior also holds for higher energy primary tau neutrinos and steep Earth emergence angles ($\bar{\theta} \ge 2^{\circ}$).
+The top panel of Figure \ref{fig:muon_emergence_probability_taus} shows that, for muon energies in the range 1-100~PeV, the emergence probability from a primary tau neutrino ranges from 50 to 2 times larger than the corresponding $\tau$-lepton emergence probability, despite the reduced probability from the decay branch of the parent $\tau$-lepton (see top panel of Figure \ref{fig:tau_comp_stoch}).
+This amplification also holds for higher energy primary tau neutrinos and steep Earth emergence angles ($\bar{\theta} \ge 2^{\circ}$).
 Both of these parameter spaces correspond to regions where $\tau$-lepton decay is likely, considering the generally reduced energies from either the parent neutrino or increased propagation ranges.
-For smaller Earth emergence angles, this trend reverses around primary neutrino energies of 100~PeV, where the $\tau$-lepton emergence probability begins to surpass that of the muons.
+For smaller Earth emergence angles, this trend reverses around primary neutrino energies of 100~PeV, where the $\tau$-lepton emergence probability begins to surpass that of the muons.\\

 The mean decay length of the $\tau$-lepton increases with increasing energy and becomes comparable with the length of the trajectory through the Earth around 100~PeV in these geometries, minimizing the muon production rate.
 With increasing emergence angles, trajectories through the Earth are longer, allowing for exponential increases in the muon emergence probability (with exponent $2 R \bar{\theta}/L_{\tau}$ where $R$ is the Earth radius and $L_{\tau}$ is the $\tau$-lepton decay length).
 The bottom panel of Figure \ref{fig:muon_emergence_probability_taus} demonstrates similar muon energy distributions to those sourced from muon neutrinos (Figure \ref{fig:muon_emergence_probability_muons}) for small Earth emergence angles, where energy losses of the $\tau$-lepton are subdominant with respect to neutrino interactions, and the decay is predominantly a probabilistic process.
 For Earth emergence angles $\bar{\theta} > 2^{\circ}$, the distribution in emergent muon energies becomes significantly more narrow with respect to those sourced from muon neutrinos, primarily due to the 100~PeV regeneration range for the $\tau$-lepton being the prime driver of muon production.